jgperrin/net.jgp.commons.crypto/README.md

-# net.jgp.commons.crypto
+# commons-crypto

-Very basic library to handle crypto operations
+The idea of this library is to make cryptography extremely simple, so the developer can use methods to get done things quickly.